ballerina-platform/module-ballerinax-googleapis.drive/drive/modules/listener/README.md

         specificFolderOrFileId : parentFolderId
     };
 ```
-2. If you want to specify a custom expiration time.
-Specify it in the listener configuration.
+2. If you want to specify a custom retry configuration values.
+Specify it in the listener configuration as `channelRenewalConfig`.
 ```
     listen:ListenerConfiguration configuration = {
         port: 9090,